evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_RWD/_index.md

 ## Performance

-The Ford Mustang Mach-E Long Range RWD has a maximum power of 216KW (294hp).
-The total torque is 430nm.
+The Ford Mustang Mach-E Long Range RWD has a maximum power of 216 KW (294 hp/290 bhp).
+The total torque is 430 nm (317 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 7 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging